-A succesful launch is shown at minute 3:02 of the video "Steinkamp Hopper at Cornell" in our supplementary material.
-The device is oriented to go down the ramp, such that the rear of the horizontal body bar is about 3 cm lower than the front, matching the orientation of nominally-stable hopping.
-The launcher stands to the left of the device, holding it initially with both hands.
-The left hand is at the top front corner and the right hand at the tail, approximately 20cm above the body (Figure 4a).
-The device is then, in the air, moved (swung, swept) forward and downward until the leg makes contact with the ramp, exciting successive foot bounces and leg swings.
-If this leg scraping and bouncing is sufficiently periodic then the front hand is released, and the robot is only held loosely by the tail with the right hand.
-If and when there is then satisfactorily periodic leg excitement, the right hand is moved along with the hopping robot, controlling its pitch (fore-aft tottering) and forward speed.
-If and when the fore-aft tottering is sufficiently minimal and the speed is satisfactory, usually after 10-15 hand-assisted hops, the rear hand is withdrawn from the tail.
-Just before hand release, the force of the hand on the hopper seems small.
-The device then often hops the remaining length of the ramp (approximately 4 meters, about 100 hops).
+holding it initially with both hands.
+The left hand is at the top front corner and the right hand at the tail, approximately $20 \,\mathrm{cm}$ above the body (Fig. 4(a)).
+The device is then, in the air, moved (swung and swept) forward and downward until the leg makes contact with the ramp, exciting successive foot bounces and leg swings.
+If this leg scraping and bouncing are sufficiently periodic, then the front hand is released, and the robot is only held loosely by the tail with the right hand.
+If and when there is satisfactorily periodic leg excitement, the right hand is moved along with the hopping robot, controlling its pitch (fore-aft tottering) and forward speed.
+If and when the fore-aft tottering is sufficiently